sanjeevbhusal/solidity-practise-hardhat/notes.md

 - Hardhat comes with predefined tasks.
 You can extend those tasks by installing plugins.
 - A task can call other task.
 So, there are a lot of plugins available which combines the work of multiple task into single.
-- There is a task called compile. this tasks compiles all the contracts inside the contracts folder.
+- There is a task called compile. this tasks compiles all the contracts inside the contracts' folder.
 - There is a task called test. this tasks runs all the tests inside the test folder.
 - There is a task called run. this tasks runs user defined scripts.
   - First, it compiles all the contracts in the project.
   - Then it runs the user defined script.
   - The run task will also set HRE (Hardhat Runtime Environment) as a global variable for the script.
     So, you don't need to import it.
   - However, if you are running the script as a standalone file, you need to import hre.

 #### hardhat.config.js